 The best thing to do for a wood floor is to maintain a daily cleaning schedule.
 This sounds like a lot more work than it is.
 Each of these options should only take 5-10 minutes depending on the size of your rooms.
 Some of the ways to keep a wood floor in good condition daily are:

 - Sweep with a soft broom

 - Clean with a dust mop

 Every couple of days, I like to use a hardwood flooring vacuum, they are amazing at picking up small items and not damaging the finish.
+Make sure you buy the best vacuuum for hardwood floors to make sure your floors stay as clean as possible!
 Try to stay away from wet mops and steam vacs.
 Although many brands say this is okay to use, over time they may ruin the finish on the hardwood flooring.

 Keeping Your Floor Looking Like New